A forking history of Bitcoin Cash: Background, causes and implications of the latest chain split

 Miners support the Bitcoin network by acting as auditors, verifying transactions and maintaining the blockchain ledger.
 Miners are incentivized via transaction fees and the so-called block reward, which is the number of Bitcoins generated — or “mined” — and awarded upon each successful block validation.

 The block reward is also the only way new Bitcoins enter circulation and is set to continue until all 21 million are mined.
-However, this rate of emission does not remain constant and is regulated via block reward halving, a built-in mechanism that reduces the reward by 50 percent after every 210,000 blocks (roughly every four years).
+However, this rate of emission does not remain constant and is regulated via block reward halving, a built-in mechanism that reduces the reward by 50% after every 210,000 blocks (occurring roughly every four years).